goyal-shubham/Computer-Networks/README.md

 Assignment 2.

-SFTP - Unreliable Transfer over an unreliable channel which can Loosy Packets and Have error bits.
+SFTP - Reliable Transfer over an Unreliable Channel with Bit Errors that can also loose packets